Publication date: April, 1990

 *According to Peter Laird, all issues published between TMNT (Vol. 1) #21 and TMNT (Vol. 1) #45, with the exceptions of TMNT #27 and TMNT #28, are non-canon as they were produced by guest creators.
 Regardless, there is nothing present in this story to contradict Mirage continuity, so feel free to determine for yourself whether it “counts” or not.

-*The Turtles will encounter hot-rodding supernatural creatures inspired by Big Daddy Roth again in Tales of the TMNT (Vol. 2) #15.
+*The Turtles and Casey will encounter hot-rodding supernatural creatures inspired by Big Daddy Roth again in Tales of the TMNT (Vol. 2) #15.

 I spent most of my life in Springfield, Virginia, home of the world famous Springfield Interchange (AKA the Mixing Bowl).
 Being right at the edge of the Beltway, we have the worst traffic next to New York City and Los Angeles, respectfully, and I quickly grew to dread commuting.
 It is a heart attack-inducing combination of gridlock, stop-and-go, crazy people trying to kill you and hectic worry as you try to cross 8 lanes to get to your exit before you miss it and have to map out an entirely new strategy and get back around.
 With a million different ways to go North, South, East and West, and ALWAYS under construction with seemingly new traffic patterns emerging every single day, it is a brutal maze and I'll have nightmares about it for as long as I live.